 Life is about making connections, building relationships, creating peaceful safe environments, and learning along the way.
 We spend too much time stressing over the little stuff, and don't always fill our buckets and the buckets of others the way we should.
 I wrote this letter/poster for students and children as a reminder of their value and importance in the world, and in the classroom.

+That's right, this letter comes in FOUR different looks, and each look has four different versions, in both color, and black and white.
 To read more about this letter/poster, you can view my blog post, Inspire Children to Succeed! or visit my TpT store for purchase.

 Thanks for stopping by!